Trade directory · Port St Lucie metro · Florida

 Permit Requirements

-Port St Lucie requires permits for irrigation systems connecting to water mains, tree removal over 6 inches diameter, and hardscape projects.
-Right-of-way permits needed for work near city property.
-Commercial projects require site plan approval.
+Port St Lucie requires permits for irrigation systems connecting to water supply, tree removal over 6 inches diameter, and hardscape projects altering drainage.
+Right-of-way permits needed for work near streets.
+Commercial projects require landscape plans reviewed by city planning department.

 §3